RobotLocomotion/drake/drake/doc/code_style_guide.rst

 in Drake.
 Being consistent with this style will make the code easier to read, debug, and maintain.

 Note: Many of the files in the repository were written before this style guide, or did not follow it precisely.
 If you find style errors, go ahead and change it and submit a pull request.

+.. contents:: `Table of contents`
+   :depth: 3
+   :local:

 C++ Style
 =========